From Fantasy Football to cancelled debt, here are 10 things taxed by the IRS that might surprise you.

 5. Gambling winnings

 You’re not the only one with reason to celebrate that winning bet at the racetrack.
 Casinos, racetracks and other gambling venues generally must report to the IRS whenever a gambler has winnings that exceed $600, but other rules do apply for certain types of wagers.
 If you hit it big, then next year the venue will mail you a 1099 form.
-You can offset your winnings with any gambling losses, but will need to have betting slips or other documentation to prove to any auditor that you’re not always that lucky.
+If you itemize your deductions, you can deduct gambling losses up to the amount of your winnings, but will need to have betting slips or other documentation to prove to any auditor that you’re not always that lucky.

 6. Fantasy football